oasis-tcs/sarif-spec/EditorsReports/Editor's report 2019-04-25.md

 1. The following issues raised by TC members since TC #35 have been addressed and merged into the provisional draft.
 Again, change drafts are available in the Accepted folder:

-    1. [Issue #383](https://github.com/oasis-tcs/sarif-spec/issues/383): "Editorial issues from Ykaterina"
+    1. [Issue #383](https://github.com/oasis-tcs/sarif-spec/issues/383): "Editorial issues from Yekaterina" -- Raised by Yekaterina O'Neil

+    1. [Issue #391](https://github.com/oasis-tcs/sarif-spec/issues/391): "Remaining bugs found by Harlene (MS)" -- Raised by Michael Fanning